HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 If taking test before July 2026:

-- Stick with current HSK 2.0 preparation
+- Stick with HSK 2.0 preparation

 - Use existing study materials and apps